Get methods

 }

-Given the address of the owner, this method calculates and returns the address for the owner's jetton wallet contract.
+Given the owner's address, this method calculates and returns the address for the owner's jetton wallet contract.

 NFTs